luciotato/prog-lang-scores/README.md

 Language Table
 ---------------

 Click on the lang-name to see the language notes.
+Do you agree? not? make a pull request

 |lang                    |RE-I |RE-NO|RE-LA|Meta-power|RT-speed|Syntax-flex.|
 |---------------------   |----:|----:|----:|---------:|-------:|--------:|